-This page contains a list of the top events held in Europe, a short description of the event, the sponsor and whether the event is open for bids from EGF member countries interested in organising.
-The locations and dates of future events are shown where known.
+This page contains a list of the championships and top events held in Europe, a short description of the event, the sponsor and whether the event is open for bids from EGF member countries interested in organising.
 EGF countries should please submit bids for future events to the EGF Secretary.
 For purposes of European nationality, nationals of all EGF member countries are eligible.
 Unless rules are otherwise specified the EGF Tournament Rules will be used.

 The EYGC is usually held between February and mid-March.